 Project: The Panya Project

-Posted by Christian Shearer about 8 years ago
+Posted by Christian Shearer over 8 years ago

 We are now accepting applications for the one year Permaculture co-manger position at the new Panya CQ project in Korat Thailand.

 These positions would start January 15, 2012 and run for 12 months.

 We are looking for 2 more motivated and interested individuals that are interested in giving a years time to help implement a permaculture design on a family farm in Korat Thailand.

 Managers will be asked to oversee and manage the activities of what will effectively be an education center and developing permaculture farm.
 We plan to host courses throughout the year, and to be doing major earthworks, intensive food forest plantings, and establishment of perennial fodder systems for permaculture-grown animal farming business.

 The land is 50 acres in Korat, Thailand, about 2.5 hours NE of Bangkok.
 Covering the 50 acres are currently organic rice and corn systems as well as two very large ponds.
 Over the course of the next year, the plan is to implement the Permaculture design that is currently being created, and to see the transformation of the place in a major way.
 We hope to see a number of major changes over the next year:

 1) the site being a rather low diversity ecology moving towards a much more rich diverse, nature friendly system.